Dowel Joint Size Calculator

 Includes spacing recommendations and glue clearance.

-A well-sized dowel joint is strong and alignment-friendly.
-An undersized dowel provides little mechanical support; an oversized one can split the stock when it swells after glue is applied.
+A well-sized dowel joint is strong and, more usefully, self-aligning.
+An undersized dowel adds almost no mechanical support; an oversized one splits the stock when the wood swells around the glue.

-The standard rule: dowel diameter should be about one-third to one-half the thickness of the thinnest piece being joined.
+The standard rule: dowel diameter should be one-third to one-half the thickness of the thinnest piece, and in practice you take the largest standard size that does not exceed half.

 Spacing along a joint: